Astaneh-ye Sara

-Astaneh-ye Sara (آستانهسرا) is a city in Dehferi District of Fereydunkenar County, Mazandaran province, Iran.
+Astaneh-ye Sara (آستانهسرا) (Note: Also romanized as Āstāneh-ye Sarā) is a city in Dehferi District of Fereydunkenar County, Mazandaran province, Iran.

-Formerly it was a village in Emamzadeh Abdollah-ye Jonubi Rural District (Note: Formerly Emamzadeh Abdollah Rural District.)

 History

-After the 2006 National Census, Fereydunkenar District was separated from Babolsar County in the establishment of Fereydunkenar County in 2007, which was divided into two districts of two rural districts each, with Fereydunkenar as its capital and only city.
+In 2007, Fereydunkenar District was separated from Babolsar County in the establishment of Fereydunkenar County, which was divided into two districts of two rural districts each, with Fereydunkenar as its capital and only city at the time.

-In 2021, the villages of Shir Mahalleh and Kardegar Mahalleh were merged in the formation of the village of Astaneh-ye Sara.

-The approval of the new municipality license for Astaneh Sara, was announced in 2022, elevating the village to city status.
+In 2021, Kardegar Mahalleh and Shir Mahalleh, villages in Emamzadeh Abdollah-ye Jonubi Rural District (Note: Formerly Emamzadeh Abdollah Rural District) were merged in the formation of the village of Astaneh-ye Sara.
+The approval of the new municipality license for the village was announced in 2022, elevating it to the city of Astaneh-ye Sara.